LamaCorp/graphalama/readme.md

 ## How to use

-Most pygame applications look like this
+Most simple pygame applications look like this

     import pygame
     pygame.init()